 - Typesetting: Once final decisions are made on the aesthetic presentation of the book (size and style of print, overall layout and design, etc.) the edition is finally ready to print.

-Wycliffe has invited us to help both translators and consultants improve in their engagement with the original languages in their translation projects & help provide a new generation of original language resources for supporting national translators.
+We work to help translators and consultants improve in their engagement with the original languages in their translation projects & provide a new generation of original language resources for supporting national translators.
 Our assignment focuses on creating new, data-driven resources in linguistics for biblical languages that:

 - Help translation and exegetical consultants provide better and more informed advice to local translation teams and . . .